NATIONALLY RENOWNED LEADERSHIP

-Patrick Romano, M.D., M.P.H., FACP, FAAP, a nationally renowned healthcare quality expert, has led the CHPR effort in quality and safety research over the last 15 years.
-He and his collaborators have developed and evaluated metrics, tools, and resources to measure and publicly report patient safety and quality outcomes for a variety of healthcare settings.
-Dr. Romano has played a major role in the development of well-respected and widely employed methodologies in the field.
-His significant body of work informs influential organizations such as the Centers for Medicare and Medicaid Services (CMS), the Agency for Healthcare Research and Quality (AHRQ), the Joint Commission, the California Department of Health Care Access and Information (HCAI) and Department of Corrections and Rehabilitation (CDCR), the National Association of Healthcare Data Organization (NAHDO), the National Quality Forum and the World Health Organization (WHO).
+Patrick Romano, professor of internal medicine and pediatrics, is a healthcare quality expert who leads CHPR's quality and safety research.
+He has developed and evaluated metrics, tools and resources to measure and publicly report patient safety and quality outcomes for a variety of healthcare settings.
+Romano has played a major role in the development of well-respected and widely employed methodologies in the field.
+His significant body of work informs influential organizations such as the Centers for Medicare and Medicaid Services (CMS), the Agency for Healthcare Research and Quality (AHRQ), the Joint Commission, the California Department of Health Care Access and Information (HCAI) and Department of Corrections and Rehabilitation (CDCR), the National Committee for Quality Assurance (NCQA), the National Quality Forum and the World Health Organization (WHO).

-- The CHPR quality team also works with IMPAQ International and the Centers for Medicare and Medicaid Services (CMS) to maintain the Patient Safety Indicator (PSI) 90-composite measure.
-Rigorous reliability and validity testing of the measure is being conducted by Dr. Tancredi and his team of statisticians in preparation for seeking endorsement of the measure from the National Quality Forum (NQF).
+The CHPR quality team works with IMPAQ International and the Centers for Medicare and Medicaid Services (CMS) to maintain the Patient Safety Indicator (PSI) 90-composite measure.
+Rigorous reliability and validity testing of the measure is being conducted by Dan Tancredi and his team of statisticians in preparation for seeking endorsement of the measure from the National Quality Forum (NQF).

-In partnership with the California Office of Statewide Health Planning and Development, Dr. Romano’s teams developed and refined the methodology for establishing a state-mandated annual public report card on adverse outcomes and mortality associated with cardiac bypass surgery (2005-2019).
+In partnership with the California Office of Statewide Health Planning and Development (currently the California Department of Health Care Access and Information), teams led by CHPR's Patrick Romano developed and refined the methodology for establishing a state-mandated annual public report card on adverse outcomes and mortality associated with cardiac bypass surgery.

-The California Department of Corrections and Rehabilitation (CDCR) is in federal receivership due to substandard healthcare for those who are incarcerated.
-Dr. Romano and his team provided recommendations for the CDCR Healthcare Services Dashboard to improve the validity of the dashboard performance measure.
+Romano and his team also provided recommendations for the California Department of Corrections and Rehabilitation (CDCR) Healthcare Services Dashboard to improve the validity of the dashboard performance measure.